Field Archery at Bowbrook.

-Bows and arrows were originally used to help put food on the table.
-They allowed hunters to get their meat from a safe distance.
+Bows and arrows were originally a way to put food on the table - whilst allowing the hunters to stay at a safe distance!

-At Bowbrook, we are lucky enough to be able to offer members variances on the theme throughout the year.
+Here at Bowbrook, we are lucky enough to be able to enjoy variances on the theme throughout the year.

 In nearby woods, we are allowed to use the 3d Field Course during pre-arranged Practice Sessions and Competitive (scoring) ‘Shoots’.
 All bow types are welcomed (sighted and unsighted), and all abilities catered for.